sassoftware/viya4-monitoring-kubernetes/samples/azure-monitor/README.md

 - `promethues.io/port`- metrics port
 - `promethues.io/scheme`- `http` or `https`

-3. After customizing the template, apply it to the cluster using this command:
+3. After customizing the template, apply it to the cluster by using this command:

 ```bash
 kubectl apply -f /path/to/container-azm-ms-agentconfig.yaml
 ```

-It might take 3-5 minutes for the monitoring agents to restart and for data collection to begin.
+**Note:** It might take 3-5 minutes for the monitoring agents to restart and for data collection to begin.

 ## Example Queries - Metrics